eslint/rfcs/designs/2026-custom-base-path/README.md

 ### Proposed Change

-This proposal adds a way to set a custom base path that overrides the `basePath` of each config object.
+This proposal adds a way to set a custom base path that overrides the `basePath` of each config array.

 For users and integration developers, this introduces:
 - a new CLI option, `--base-path`